 Do not discontinue the use of any prescribed medications without first consulting your doctor.

-Some of the medications that can cause constipation include:
+Some of the medications that can affect the colon

 |Drug Family||Most Common Use|